 The Open Championship

 We now come to the oldest and most historic event in golf.
-The Open Championship, previously referred to as the British Open, first came along in 1860 and is the only Major tournament to be held outside of the United States.
+The Open Championship previously referred to as the British Open, first came along in 1860 and is the only major tournament to be held outside of the United States.

-This is the only time when all of the world’s best golfers will come to British shores to compete in a tournament and this is widely recognised as the biggest of all the Majors and the one that they all want to win.
+This is the only time when all of the world’s best golfers will come to British shores to compete in a tournament and this is widely recognized as the biggest of all the Majors and the one that they all want to win.
 As a result, it’s likely that more bets will be staked on the Open Championship than any other golfing event.

 US PGA Championship